Phase domain walls in coherently driven Bose-Einstein condensates: All vacuum states and elementary excitations

 At $u \to 0$ and $f \to 0$, we have $\Gamma = -\gamma$.
 Upon increasing $f$ and $u$, quantity $\Gamma$ changes its sign in the critical point $u = 2 \gamma$ where the system undergoes modulational instability.
 Specifically, $\Im \tilde E(\bk)$ reaches zero on the circle $|\bk| = k_\star$ such that $E(k_\star) = D - \Omega / 2 - 2 \gamma$.
 (By definition, $E(k) \ge 0$, so we suppose that $D - \Omega / 2 > 2 \gamma$.)
 The respective threshold value of $f^2$ is

-Once this threshold is reached, $u$ starts growing spontaneously (even if $f$ is kept constant) up to the magnitude $u \gtrsim 2 D - \Omega$ that corresponds the alternative root of \eqref{eq:vac:symm} for the same~$f$.
+Once this threshold is reached, $u$ starts growing spontaneously (even if $f$ is kept constant) up to the magnitude $u \gtrsim 2 D - \Omega$ that corresponds to a different root of \eqref{eq:vac:symm} for the same~$f$.
 Such a switch between two vacuum states, mediated by \emph{transient} excitation of many modes with $\bk \neq 0$, was studied earlier in the case of a scalar bistable system~\cite{Gavrilov2014.prb.b}.
-The two-component system with $D \sim \Omega \gg \gamma$ behaves differently in that its upper stationary solution obeying \eqref{eq:vac:symm} is unstable with respect to the spin symmetry breaking.
-Technically, one can make sure that the eigenstates $\zeta_\pm$ and $\eta_\pm$ corresponding to $\Im \tilde E > 0$ are antisymmetric ($\zeta_+ = -\zeta_-$, $\eta_+ = -\eta_-$), and so their spontaneous amplification necessarily breaks the spin symmetry.
+The two-component system with $\gamma \ll D \sim \Omega$ behaves differently in that its upper stationary solution obeying \eqref{eq:vac:symm} is unstable with respect to the spin symmetry breaking.
+Technically, one can make sure that the eigenstates $\zeta_\pm$ and $\eta_\pm$ corresponding to $\Im \tilde E > 0$ are antisymmetric ($\zeta_+ = -\zeta_-$, $\eta_+ = -\eta_-$), so their spontaneous amplification necessarily breaks the spin symmetry (see Sec.~\ref{sec:2d:spontaneous}).

-The second $\Gamma = 0$ point in which the spin-symmetric states become stable again is reached at $Vf^2 = \Omega^2 (D + \Omega / 2)$.
+The second $\Gamma = 0$ point in which the spin-symmetric states become stable again is reached at $Vf^2 \approx \Omega^2 (D + \Omega / 2)$.
 Notice that the ratio between this value and $Vf_\mathrm{thr}^2$ occurs to be indefinitely great at $\gamma \to 0$.

 \textbf{2.} The \emph{asymmetric} solutions with $\bar \psi_+ \neq \bar \psi_-$ exist in a finite area of $u$ and $f$.
 Taking the difference of Eqs.~\eqref{eq:vac}, separating the terms proportional to $\bar \psi_\pm$, and proceeding to their absolute squares allow one to see that